ShangSky/flask-sugar/docs/params/cookie-params.md

     return {"values": values}
 ```

-If you communicate with that *path operation* sending two HTTP cookies like:
+If you communicate with that *path operation* sending a cookie like:

 ```
 values: foo,bar